Xenon Pharmaceuticals (NASDAQ:XENE) Downgraded to Sell at Zacks Investment Research

-Zacks Investment Research lowered shares of Xenon Pharmaceuticals (NASDAQ:XENE) from a hold rating to a sell rating in a research report sent to investors on Tuesday morning, Zacks.com reports.
+Zacks Investment Research downgraded shares of Xenon Pharmaceuticals (NASDAQ:XENE) from a hold rating to a sell rating in a research note released on Tuesday, Zacks.com reports.

 According to Zacks, “Xenon Pharmaceuticals Inc. is a clinical-stage biopharmaceutical company.
 It is focused on the development of medicines through the application of its proprietary discovery platform, which it refer to as Extreme Genetics.
 Xenon is developing proprietary product candidates for the treatment of both orphan as well as more prevalent diseases.
 The company offers Glybera (R), a gene therapy for the treatment of lipoprotein lipase deficiency, an orphan disorder.
 Xenon Pharmaceuticals Inc. is headquartered in Burnaby, Canada. “

-XENE has been the topic of a number of other reports.
-William Blair reissued a buy rating on shares of Xenon Pharmaceuticals in a research report on Friday, March 5th.
-Needham & Company LLC boosted their price target on Xenon Pharmaceuticals from $22.00 to $25.00 and gave the stock a buy rating in a research report on Monday, March 8th.
-Finally, SVB Leerink boosted their price target on Xenon Pharmaceuticals from $25.00 to $28.00 and gave the stock an outperform rating in a research report on Monday, March 8th.
-One research analyst has rated the stock with a sell rating and five have issued a buy rating to the stock.
-Xenon Pharmaceuticals has a consensus rating of Buy and an average price target of $23.00.
+Other research analysts also recently issued research reports about the company.
+Needham & Company LLC upped their target price on Xenon Pharmaceuticals from $22.00 to $25.00 and gave the stock a buy rating in a report on Monday, March 8th.
+SVB Leerink upped their target price on Xenon Pharmaceuticals from $25.00 to $28.00 and gave the stock an outperform rating in a report on Monday, March 8th.
+Finally, William Blair reiterated a buy rating on shares of Xenon Pharmaceuticals in a report on Friday, March 5th.
+One investment analyst has rated the stock with a sell rating and five have issued a buy rating to the company.
+The stock currently has an average rating of Buy and a consensus price target of $23.00.

-Xenon Pharmaceuticals (NASDAQ:XENE) last posted its earnings results on Monday, March 1st.
-The biopharmaceutical company reported ($0.34) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.40) by $0.06.
+Xenon Pharmaceuticals (NASDAQ:XENE) last announced its quarterly earnings results on Monday, March 1st.
+The biopharmaceutical company reported ($0.34) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.40) by $0.06.
 Xenon Pharmaceuticals had a negative return on equity of 21.76% and a negative net margin of 102.25%.
-The firm had revenue of $5.15 million for the quarter, compared to the consensus estimate of $3.50 million.
-Research analysts forecast that Xenon Pharmaceuticals will post -0.87 earnings per share for the current year.
+The company had revenue of $5.15 million for the quarter, compared to the consensus estimate of $3.50 million.
+Equities research analysts anticipate that Xenon Pharmaceuticals will post -0.87 earnings per share for the current fiscal year.

 Xenon Pharmaceuticals Company Profile